Skip to main content

 Pair turnover with GMROI

-Turnover tells you how fast stock moves; GMROI tells you how much profit it earns per dollar.
+Turnover tells you how fast stock moves; GMROI tells you how much profit it earns per unit of inventory value.
 Reading both together stops you from optimizing velocity at the expense of profit.

 Use cases